Arrexel/phpbash/README.md

 - `cd <path>` Change directory
 - `cd -` Return to previous directory
 - `clear` Clears all output
+- `upload` Opens the file browser and uploads selected file

 ## Usage
 Simply drop the `phpbash.php` or `phpbash.min.php` file on the target and access it with any Javascript-enabled web browser.